 The question to rise is: Can Windows 10 be installed on an old machine?
 The answer is not easy because the requirements for Windows 7 are high, too much for old hardware.
 Fortunately, Linux has a totally different philosophy and thinks as much about the most powerful servers as on older machines!

 With no doubt, and although Lubuntu is Ubuntu’s base, I must admit two facts: the install process took me no more than 30 or 40 minutes (nothing compares to eternal Windows 10 installation process), and the desktop is closer to Windows.

 In both distros, using the Terminal is compulsory in the Linux world, becuase several things must be done on it, such as installing new software.
-In my case, I need Anaconda version of Python, and for that, I folower the instructions from Continuum, and also I followed this instructions for using the Python anaconda version instead of the one in the systems.
+In my case, I need Anaconda version of Python, and for that, I folower the instructions from Anaconda, and also I followed this instructions for using the Python anaconda version instead of the one in the systems.
 I needed to install the pip command by using sudo apt install python-pip.

 Another feature I like in Linux is that I caould use either Python 2.7.x or Python 3.5.x.

 As a text editor, I am using Atom, and I installed it following this post: https://medium.com/how-to-install/how-to-install-atom-editor-in-ubuntu-14-04-1c761af5e2ba#.7utp9wqaq.